GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 ## Defining app parameters with schema.yaml file

-The `schema.yaml` file is the way to declare information that end-user needs to provide in order to provisioning the application.
-For example, the name of the application, the kubernetes namespace, service accounts, etc.
+The `schema.yaml` file is the way to declare parameter values that end-user needs to provide in order to provision the application.
+For example, the name of the application, the kubernetes namespace, service accounts, etc. It follows a more strict subset of JSON schema specifications.
+The UI uses `schema.yaml` to render the form that end-users will interact with to configure and deploy the application.

 The information provided by the user for properties defined in `schema.yaml` is available at deployment time.

-If the app has dependency resources, those can also be defined in the `schema.yaml`.
-In case a dependency resource does not exist, it will be provisioned on behalf of the user.

-Supported resources are:
-- Kubernetes service account
-- Storage class

 This is a simple example of a schema.yaml file: